-- DISCONNECT MACHINE FROM POWER! - Remove dust hood and top cover to expose cutterhead. - 3.
+- 1. DISCONNECT MACHINE FROM POWER! - Remove dust hood and top cover to expose cutterhead. - 3.
 Put on heavy leather gloves. - 4.
 Remove belt cover, then rotate cutterhead pulley to provide access to one of the knives.

-Note for G1021Z Only: The cutterhead for Model G1021Z ships with both springs and jack screws to adjust the knife height (see Figure 24)-which one you use is up to your personal preference.
+Note: The cutterhead for Models G1033 and G1033Z ships with both springs and jack screws to adjust the knife height (see Figure 25)-which one you use is a matter of personal preference.
 However, if you use the springs, you must first remove the jack screws from the cutterhead before proceeding.

-- The advantage of using springs is that springs maintain a constant upward pressure on the knives while using the knifesetting Jig during Step 6. - The advantage of using jack screws is that once you set the proper height of the screws, they should require little to no adjustment when replacing the knives.
+- The advantage of using springs is that springs maintain a constant upward pressure on the knives while using the knifesetting jig during Step 6. - The advantage of using jack screws is that once you set the proper height of the screws, they should require little to no adjustment when replacing the knives.

-Figure 24.
-G1021Z cutterhead components.
+Figure 25.
+G1033 and G1033Z cutterhead components.